SingleCellDD/SingleCellDD.github.io/index.md

         }
       });

-      // Set the Markdown list to the preformatted text block eventsList.textContent = markdownList;
+      // Set the Markdown list to the div (which GitHub Pages will render as Markdown) eventsList.innerHTML = markdownList;
     }

     // Fetch and parse the CSV file